Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach

 \section{Abstract}

 The most important challenge in Wireless Sensor Networks (WSNs) is the energy constraint.
-Numerous solutions have been proposed to alleviate this problem, the most efficient of which is to cluster the sensor nodes.
-Although clustering in the realm of WSNs has widely been explored by researchers, a few effective mechanisms in grouping the nodes, including \textit{coalitional games}, need more attention and research.
-This motivated us to employ cooperative games and to propose a Coalitional Game-Theoretic Clustering (CGTC) algorithm for WSNs.
-Basically two kinds of coalitions are formed regarding the location of sensor nodes, where local parameters play an important role in forming coalitions.
-Moreover, the Shapley value is adopted as the solution concept.
-The result of simulation confirms the effectiveness of CGTC in terms of energy efficiency.
+Numerous solutions have been proposed to alleviate the issue, including clustering.
+Game theory is an effective decision-making tool that has been shown to be effective in solving complex problems.
+In this paper, we employ cooperative games and propose a new clustering scheme called Coalitional Game-Theoretic Clustering (CGTC) algorithm for WSNs.
+The idea is to partition the entire network area into two regions, namely \textit{far} and \textit{vicinity}, in order to address the hotspot problem in WSNs, wherein nodes close to the base station (BS) tend to deplete their energy faster due to relaying the traffic load received from farther nodes.
+Then, coalitional games are utilized to group nodes as coalitions.
+The main factor in choosing coalition heads is the energy level of nodes so that the most powerful nodes play the role of heads.
+The Shapley value is adopted as the solution concept to our coalitional games.
+The results of simulations confirm the effectiveness of CGTC in terms of energy efficiency and improved throughput.